aquachain/aquacppminer/README.md

 ### Usage
-    aquacppminer -F url [-t nThreads] [-n nodeUrl] [--solo] [-r refreshRate] [-h] -F url        : url of pool or node to mine on, if not specified, will pool mine to dev's aquabase -t nThreads   : number of threads to use (if not specified will use maximum logical threads available) -n node_url   : optional node url, to get more stats (pool mining only) -r rate       : pool refresh rate, ex: 3s, 2.5m, default is 3s --solo        : solo mining, -F needs to be the node url -h            : display this help message and exit
+    aquacppminer -F url [-t nThreads] [-n nodeUrl] [--solo] [-r refreshRate] [-h] -F url         : url of pool or node to mine on, if not specified, will pool mine to dev's aquabase -t nThreads    : number of threads to use (if not specified will use maximum logical threads available) -n node_url    : optional node url, to get more stats (pool mining only) -r rate        : pool refresh rate, ex: 3s, 2.5m, default is 3s --solo         : solo mining, -F needs to be the node url --argon x,y,z  : use specific argon params (ex: 4,512,1), skip shares submit if incompatible with HF7 --submit       : when used with --argon, forces submitting shares to pool/node -h             : display this help message and exit

 ### Examples